for-giobbe/phy/Building a Tree in a ML Framework.md

 > and branch-support values are derived as the percentage with which a certain branch is present in the jackknife topologies.

 Adapted (slightly) from:
-> _Michael WeißMarkus Göker, in The Yeasts (Fifth Edition), 2011_
+_Michael WeißMarkus Göker, in The Yeasts (Fifth Edition), 2011_

+The functioning of aLRT is quite interesting as well:

-> The approximate likelihood ratio test (aLRT) for
-> branches is closely related to the conventional LRT, with the null hypothesis
+> The approximate likelihood ratio test (aLRT) for branches is closely related to the conventional LRT.
-> corresponding to the assumption that the tested branch has length 0.
-Standard LRT uses
-> the test statistics 2(L1 −L0), where L1 is the log-likelihood of the current tree, and L0 the
+> It uses the test statistics 2(L1 −L0), where L1 (alternative hypothesis) is the log-likelihood of the current tree and L0 (null hypothesis) is the
 > log-likelihood of the same tree, but with the branch of interest being collapsed.
+> The aLRT assesses that the branch being studied provides a significant gain in likelihood,
+> in comparison with the null hypothesis that involves collapsing that branch but
+> leaving the rest of the tree topology identical.
-> The aLRT approximates this test statistics in a slightly conservative but practical way as 2(L1 − L2),
+> The aLRT approximates this test statistics in a slightly conservative but practical way,
 > where L2 corresponds to the second best NNI configuration around the branch of interest.
 > Such test is fast because the log-likelihood value L2 is computed by optimising only over
 > the branch of interest and the four adjacent branches, while other parameters are fixed at
 > their optimal values corresponding to the best ML tree.

-> The rational behind the aLRT clearly differs from non-parametric bootstrap.
-> Basically, while aLRT values are derived from testing hypotheses, the
-> bootstrap proportion is a repeatability measure; when the bootstrap proportion of a given
-> clade is high, we are quite confident that this clade would be inferred again if another
-> original data sample was available and analysed by the same tree-building method (which
-> does not mean that the clade exists in the true tree).
-Also, computing aLRT values is
-> much faster than getting bootstrap supports and has a negligible computational cost in comparison with tree building.
-> Note however that SH-like branch supports are non-parametric, just as are the bootstrap proportions.
-In
-> fact, they often provide similar results as the bootstrap

-> The aLRT assesses that the branch being studied provides a significant gain in likelihood,
-> in comparison with the null hypothesis that involves collapsing that branch but
-> leaving the rest of the tree topology identical.
  Thus, the aLRT does not account for other
 > possible topologies that would be highly likely but quite different from the current topology.
 > This implies that the aLRT performs well when the data contains a clear phylogenetic
 > signal, but not as well in the opposite case, where it tends to give a local view on
 > the branch of interest and be liberal.
 Note also that parametric branch supports are
 > based on the assumption that the evolutionary model used to infer the trees is the correct one.
+> The rational behind the aLRT clearly differs from bootstrap.
+> Basically, while aLRT values are derived from testing hypotheses, the
+> bootstrap proportion is a repeatability measure.
+Also, computing aLRT values is
+> much faster than getting bootstrap supports and has a negligible computational cost in comparison with tree building.
+> Note however that SH-like branch supports are non-parametric, just as are the bootstrap proportions.
+In
+> fact, they often provide similar results as the bootstrap

 Adapted from:
->_Stéphane Guindon, Frédéric Delsuc, Jean-François Dufayard, Olivier Gascuel.
+_Guindon et al., 2009.
 Estimating maximum likelihood phylogenies with PhyML.
 David Posada.
-Bioinformatics for DNA Sequence Analysis,
-> Springer Protocols, pp.113-137, 2009, Methods in Molecular Biology._
+Bioinformatics for DNA Sequence Analysis, Springer Protocols, pp.113-137 Methods in Molecular Biology._

 ---